myungjinlee/GLYCO/README.md

           ASP&nbsp; C&nbsp; 305<br />

        The output is "ep_glysum.txt" which has summation of number of glycan atoms of the input epitope.
+       Once you calculate buried surface area of your epitope and divide ep_glysum by the buried surface area, you can get epitope-glycan coverage.
+Calculating buried surface area is not provided by GLYCO, but there are many ways you can estimate the surface area such as Pisa(https://www.ebi.ac.uk/msd-srv/prot_int/cgi-bin/piserver) or making your own script.

    - 3.2.
 Multiframes: If you have multiple frames of pdb files, you can submit multiple jobs in your HPC system. <br />
      - 3.1.1.
 Glycan atoms of each residues:<br />